WORK EXPERIENCE DATES

 Students are encouraged to apply for their own placements rather than relying on parents as this prepares them for applying for a job once they leave school.
 However, if they are struggling to find a placement on their own, help is at hand from their tutors or myself.

 WHAT TO DO ONCE A STUDENT HAS FOUND A PLACEMENT

 Once a student has secured a placement, they need to COMPLETE the approval and consent form fully (please ensure the form is signed on the back page by parents and students).
 It then needs to be returned to me, I will then enter all the information onto County’s database.

 HEALTH AND SAFETY

-When a student is at their placement, a member of school staff will visit them to ensure all is well.
+When a student is at their placement, a member of College staff will visit them to ensure all is well.
 For students out of county, a phone call will be made instead.
-Students in Year 10 will be given a logbook to complete whilst at their placement and they are asked to fill this in every day and there is also a section for the employer to comment about the student and how they have fitted into the placement.
+Students will be given a logbook to complete whilst at their placement and they are asked to fill this in every day and there is also a section for the employer to comment about the student and how they have fitted into the placement.